Virgin Atlantic launches High Five: Earn bonus points for (not very) frequent flying

 After you’ve reached your first High Five, you’ll earn 10% bonus points on paid flights with Virgin thereafter if you have entry-level Red tier status.
 You’ll then earn a new High Five reward for every five different calendar years that you fly with Virgin Atlantic.

-There are a few terms to be aware of.
-As already mentioned, years are calculated on a calendar year basis, with only one flight a year being counted towards a High Five.
-The good thing is that Virgin will calculate qualifying activity retroactively, looking back five years from January 2026 (i.e. they’ll consider flights taken from 2021 onwards).
+The good thing is that Virgin will calculate qualifying activity retroactively, looking back five years from January 2026 (i.e., flights taken from 2021 onward).
 If you’ve taken qualifying flights with Virgin Atlantic every year since 2021, that means you’ll immediately be eligible for your first award of 12,000 bonus points.

 There are a couple of other important terms.
-One is that only Virgin Atlantic operated flights count.
+One is that only Virgin Atlantic-operated flights count.
 If you booked a flight with Virgin Atlantic points that was operated by Delta, that won’t count, even though it would’ve been a codeshare.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.